Breast diagnosis - mammography

 Our highly skilled breast and endocrine surgeons remove lumps from breasts and thyroid glands.

-We offer mammogram scans at our facilities in Stavanger, Agder, Bergen, Oslo, Gjøvik, Trondheim and Tromsø.
+We perform mammograms at our facilities in Stavanger, Agder, Bergen, Oslo, Gjøvik, Trondheim and Tromsø.

 Book an appointment at your nearest Aleris medical facility.